standrewsdigital/digital-pattern-library/CONTRIBUTING.md

 ## 1. Introduction

 Hurrah!
-So you want to contribute to the pattern library.
+So you want to contribute to the digital pattern library (DPL).
 That's great news.
 Here are some helpful guidelines to get you started.

 ### 1.1 Set up